• Skip to primary navigation

 Origins Of Massaman Chicken Curry

-You may have heard of massaman curry before, and as the name itself infers, there is an ongoing debate about its origin.
+You may have heard of Massaman Curry before, and as the name itself infers, there is an ongoing debate about its origin.
 Massaman curry is considered a Thai curry with origins in Southern Thailand.
 This flavorful, yet mild massaman chicken curry dish has tender chicken gently simmered with potatoes, onions, cashews, and authentic massaman flavor.

 The most compelling evidence is the ingredients used for this delicious chicken curry.
 Massaman curry can contain several spices in the curry mixture that are not traditional ingredients to Thai cuisine, such as turmeric, star anise, cumin, coriander or cardamom, cinnamon, bay leaves, to name a few.